devbret/online-opsec/README.md

 #### Conclusion
 The STRIDE threat model is especially useful for understanding one's personal Online Operations Security situation.

-Now that we have overviewed a number of threat models, let's take a look at the best tools and technologies accesible to the average person for remaining safe, private and informed while Online.
+Now that we have overviewed a few different threat models as examples, let's take a look at the best tools and technologies accesible to the average person for remaining safe, private and informed while Online.

 ## Tools
 The tools organized below are useful for remaining secure while Online.
 Special attention has been given to the overall usefulness of each utlity for the average person.
 In other words, most of the resources listed below are picked for their simplicity and overwhleming effectiveness.
 There are more powerful tools available, but those are considered to be expert level technologies, therefore unnecessary or outside the scope of this document.